Intro To Tahoe Mountaineering Course

 - Intro to Mountaineering

-- The learning begins with a discussion on the different styles of mountain climbing, and the differences in equipment options and selection of equipment based on objective
+Learning begins with a discussion on the various styles of mountain climbing, and the differences in equipment options and selection of equipment based on objective.

 - Field Session

-Moving to the field, we get down to business.
-Skills covered are:
+Moving to the field, we get down to business, starting with these skills:

 – Introduce Crampons, the importance of good footwork and simple movement progression on moderate angle snow.

-– Further refine the movement progression, both diagonal and direct ascent.
+– Further refine movement progression, both diagonal and direct ascent.

 – When to add a rope to the system